eller kjøp de skickelige platene fra mons.no shop

 Elskling

 The relationship is over.
-You try to take it like a man, and try to understand what happened and what you're suppeosed to do now.
+You try to take it like a man, and try to understand what happened and what you're supposed to do now.

 «Elskling» is one of the songs on the album I'm most proud of.

 The oboe is a real oboe played by a real oboe player!
 He's also a piano tuner, and that's why he happened to be in Larsville one day I was there.
 I have always liked oboe.
-Well no, not always; all the terrible children programs in the early seventies had oboe playing.
-I probably hated it, but that changed dramaticly later on.
-Julian Cope's wonderful album «World Shut Your Mouth» has some very poppish tunes with oboe.
+Well no, not always

-Bents mellotrone playing added an extra dimension to the whisteling tune.
+lotron playing added an extra dimension to the whistling tune.

 Piano